How to store uncertain data in nodegoat: incomplete source materialCORE Admin

 Locations can be stored in nodegoat together with a statement about the level of certainty of the location.
 These statements allow you to specify how certain you are about a geographical point.
 Another approach to storing uncertain spatial data is to step away from points and use areas instead.
 These areas can be stored in nodegoat in the form of geometrical data, formatted as GeoJSON.

-Follow the guide 'Storing Locations' to learn how to store geometries in your nodegoat environment.
+Follow the guide 'Storing Spatial Data' to learn how to store geometries in your nodegoat environment.

 In the case of John Chamberlayne, the source states that he was born 'probably in or near London'.
 This single statement already contains various forms of uncertainty: he was born in or near London, and even this assessment is only a probability.
 Both uncertainties can be stored in nodegoat.